 Generating Geometry Programmatically

-Sometimes, geometry to be rendered is either not known at design-time or changes based upon events during run time.
-For cases like this, you can use the following procedure to programmatically generate geometry that can be rendered at run time.
+Sometimes, geometry to be rendered either is not known at design-time or it changes based on events during run time.

 Create a vertex buffer to store the vertices of the geometry to be generated.

 Create an index buffer that stores the indices used to render the geometry represented by the vertex buffer.

 In the method that renders your frame (the Draw method for a default XNA game project), set the vertex stream and index data of the current graphics device.